frozzel/INIT-THREE-JS/README.md

 1. Open `index.html` in a web browser to view the animation.
 2. Use your mouse to click and drag, allowing you to spin the cube and spheres in any direction.
+3. Use `npm start` in terminal to load live server

 ## Features